cyansmiles/php-image-folder-to-xml/README.md

 Anyways, I am still rewriting code for PlusGallery to use my RSS feed.
 I noticed they had already started the code but never completed it.
 I needed a way to get my images on my server.
 They just put the JS/Jquery code and nothing else.

-You can learn more about PlusGallery here. www.plusgallery.net
+You can learn more about PlusGallery here.
+I am not sharing any of their code on my GitHub since I did not write it.

+www.plusgallery.net

 Nathan Sharfi